PrumP/Predict-Bankruptcy/README.md

 11. CHAUD: coded 1 if changed auditor in previous three years, 0 otherwise
 12. BIG6: coded 1 if company auditor is a Big6 auditor, 0 otherwise
 13. The target variable is FAIL, either = 1 or 0.

+## Logistic Regression Model

+The logistic regression model from scikit-learn is used in this problem.
+Inorder to improve model accuracy;

+1. Feature Scaling
+2. Hyperparameter Tuning

+is used.